foliojs/pdfkit/docs/images.coffee.md

 # Images in PDFKit

 Adding images to PDFKit documents is an easy task.
-Just pass an image path to the `image` method along with some optional arguments.
+Just pass an image path, buffer, or data uri with base64 encoded data to the `image` method along with some optional arguments.
 PDFKit supports the JPEG and PNG formats.
 If an X and Y position are not provided, the image is rendered at the current point in the text flow (below the last line of text).